 1. Parent Authorization Form: This permits your child to carry medication on their person while at school.
 This only includes medication that are needed for emergency purposes such as an inhaler or epi-pen.
 This should be completed by you.
 Click here to download the form.

 2. Health Care Practitioner Authorization Form: This permits your child to carry medication on their person while at school and must be signed by your child’s health care provider.
-Click here to download the form.
+Click here to download the Doctor Order Form.
+Click here to download the Student Self-Monitoring Form.

 3. Medication Policy and Physician Order Form: This is to be signed by your child’s health care provider and means that we will keep medication in the nurse’s office for them to receive either on a daily basis or as needed.
 Click here to download Side 1.
 Click here to download Side 2.